Isilin/Filedepot/README.txt

+7.x-1.x RELEASE NOTE:
+The current 7.x branch is highly unstable.
+DO not use this branch.

 The Filedepot Document Management module satisfies the need for a full featured document management module supporting role or user based security.
  - Documents can be saved outside the Drupal public directory to protect corporate documents for safe access and distribution.